Your basket is currently empty!

 Precautions and Warnings

-Before taking ivermectin, discussing any precautions and warnings with your healthcare provider is important.
+Before taking ivermectin, it is essential to discuss any precautions and warnings with your healthcare provider.

-They’ll assess your situation and determine whether ivermectin suits you.
+They’ll assess your situation and determine whether ivermectin is suitable for you.

 It’s vital to disclose any allergies, health conditions, and medications you’re taking to avoid potential interactions or adverse reactions.